Mamelodi Sundowns F.C.: 2016 CAF Champions Win and 2017 Super Cup win

-2020-present: Rhulani Mokwena & Manqoba Mngqithi
+2020–2022: Rhulani Mokwena & Manqoba Mngqithi

 Mamelodi Sundowns FC in a friendly game against Go Ahead Eagles in 2023.

-In 2020, the team underwent changes in coaching personnel for the first time in almost 7 years and an influx of new players after the departure of Pitso Mosimane.
-The club appointed former assistant coaches, Rhulani Mokwena and Manqoba Mngqithi as joint Head Coaches with the opinion of Manqoba Mngithi prevailing when there isn't consensus.
+The team underwent changes in coaching personnel for the first time in almost 7 years and an influx of new players after the departure of Pitso Mosimane.
+The club appointed former assistant coaches, Rhulani Mokwena and Manqoba Mngqithi as joint head coaches with the opinion of Manqoba Mngithi prevailing when there isn't consensus.
 The club's board was keen on appointing South African coaches, and later appointed Steve Komphela as a senior coach to assist the coaching pair.
 The trio saw off a season which saw the rise of new top scoring marksman, Peter Shalulile and standout signings such as Neo Maema, Rushine De Reuck amongst many others.
-The club celebrated a successful 5th consecutive league win and a Nedbank Cup which showed that the club was heading in a good direction.

-2021/22 was another record breaking league season played under Covid restrictions.
+The duo guided Mamelodi Sundowns to a fourth consecutive league title and secured the club’s third domestic treble in the 2021–22 season, winning the league, Nedbank Cup, and MTN 8 to add to their achievements during their tenure.

+2022–2024: The Rhulani Mokwena Era

+After being elevated from joint head coach to sole head coach in October 2022, Mokwena refined the club’s identity around structured possession, high‑intensity pressing and fluid positional rotations.
+His tenure produced domestic consistency, including record unbeaten runs, the fewest goals conceded in a PSL season (10 goals in 2023–24), most points accumulated in a 30‑game PSL campaign (73 points in 2023–24) and league campaigns where Sundowns finished double digits ahead of their closest challengers.

+Key players such as Peter Shalulile, Teboho Mokoena, captain Themba Zwane and Marcelo Allende flourished under his system, while the club continued integrating younger talents into a stable, high‑performance environment.

+On the continental stage, Sundowns under Mokwena produced two semi-finalist performances in the CAF Champions League and won the inugural African Football League.

+2024–present: The Miguel Cardoso Era

+In December 2024, Mamelodi Sundowns appointed Portuguese coach Miguel Cardoso as head coach following the departure of Manqoba Mngqithi, who had led the team after Rhulani Mokwena’s exit in May 2024.
+Steve Komphela, who returned to his role as senior coach in July 2024, served as Cardoso’s first assistant coach.
+Under the new technical leadership, Sundowns equalled the 73‑point record for the most points accumulated in a 30‑match PSL season and finished as runners‑up in the CAF Champions League, reaching their first final since their 2016 triumph.